mirrowall/factschain/README.md

-# FACTS - Rebuild the Genuine and Reliable Internet Content Ecological System
+# FACTS Chain - Rebuild the Genuine and Reliable Internet Content Ecological System

 Welcome to the FACTSChain source code repository!
 FACTS Chain enables developers to create and deploy high-performance, horizontally scalable, blockchain infrastructure upon which decentralized applications can be built.